 Convenience: Instead of taking time off from work or out of your schedule, you can set up a session when you have free time at home.
 You don’t have to sit in a waiting room or cramped office either.
 Instead, you can have your session from the comfort of your living space.
 This saves time and may make reluctant or first-time participants feel more at ease.

 Accessibility: Quality in-person therapy isn’t available in all places.
 If you live in a remote area, your options for treatment used to be limited.
-With online therapy, you can choose from hundreds of providers all over the country.
+With online therapy, you can choose from hundreds of providers licensed to provide services in your state.
 If you have physical limitations, getting to an in-person appointment may be difficult.
 Online therapy allows you to access care without leaving home.

 Affordability: Therapy can be costly.
 It can also be challenging to determine how much an in-person session costs.
 Many sites offer upfront pricing with online therapy, so you know exactly how much you’ll pay per session.
 Online sessions also have much lower overhead costs for providers, so they can sometimes charge less.